42 terms starting with M.

 A legal requirement in certain ports or waterways that a licensed pilot must be employed to navigate a vessel through that area.

-- Marine Diesel Oil
+- Marine Diesel Oil (MDO)

 A distillate fuel oil with low sulfur content, used in auxiliary engines and during port operations where ECA rules apply.